Experimental realization of deterministic and selective photon addition in a bosonic mode assisted by an ancillary qubit: Methods

 We implement SNAPPA by applying off-resonant drives to the qubit and the cavity, whose frequencies sum up to implement the two-excitation transitions $\ket{n}\ket{g}$ to $\ket{n+1}\ket{e}$ at frequencies $\omega_c+\omega_q-(n+1)\chi$.
 We apply one qubit drive at frequency $\omega_q-\Delta$, where $\Delta$ is detuning between the qubit transition frequency and the drive frequency and a frequency comb to the cavity at frequencies $\{\omega_c+\Delta-(n_i+1)\chi\}$, with one component for each transition $\ket{n_i}\ket{g}$ to $\ket{n_i+1}\ket{e}$.
 Which states $\{n_i\}$ are addressed is chosen by applying the appropriate frequency of the cavity frequency comb.
 The phase $\theta_i$ that will be added to the final Fock state $\ket{n_i+1}$ is determined by the relative phases of the drive at the frequency $\omega_c+\Delta-(n_i+1)\chi$.
 The level diagram in \figref{fig:setup} illustrates the SNAPPA gate $S_{\rm PA}(\theta_{1\rightarrow2},\theta_{3\rightarrow4},\theta_{5\rightarrow6})$, which requires one frequency tone to the qubit (green arrows) and three tones to the cavity (in shades of magenta arrows).

 When choosing $\Delta$, the condition $|\Delta-(n_{\rm max}+1)\chi|\gg 1/\tau$ (where $\tau$ is the gate time) has to hold, so that the pulses we send are not driving cavity displacements or qubit rotations directly.
 In our experiments we simultaneously address up to 3 transition with a maximum Fock number of 5.
 On the other hand, $\Delta$ should be smaller than qubit anharmonicity $|\alpha_b|$ to avoid driving the first-to-second-excited-state qubit transition.
 A smaller $\Delta$ is also preferable to achieve the same effective strength with less power in the driving tones.
+Theoretically, driving the qubit at the frequency $\omega_q + \Delta$ should avoid this restricition.
+Nevertheless, our experimental attempts did not yield the desired results.
+Based on an analysis of the effective Hamiltonian~\cite{Jirlow2025}, we suspect the presence of a destructive interference effect arising from Stark shifts.
 The pulses have to be selective depending on the Fock number in the cavity, thus we require $\tau \gg 1/\chi$.
 At the same time, $\tau$ should be chosen as short as possible to avoid qubit dephasing and decoherence during the operation.
 Based on these tradeoffs, we choose pulses with length of $\tau=$ \unit[4.2]{$\mu$s} with a \unit[100]{ns} $\sin^2$ rise- and fall-time for $n_{\rm max}=5$, $\chi=$ \unit[1.4]{MHz}, and $\Delta/(2\pi)=$ \unit[30]{MHz}.

 The off-resonant drives induce Stark shifts of both the qubit and the cavity frequencies and hence the two-excitation transitions require a frequency correction $d\omega_n$, which we include in the cavity off-resonant drives $\omega_c+\Delta-(n+1)\chi+d\omega_n$, where $d\omega_n/(2\pi)$ is of the order of a few hundred kHz and is calibrated together with the amplitudes and phases of all the drives in the self-consistent procedure we explain in \cite{SuppMat}.